 Early History of the Garnon family

-Another 279 words (20 lines of text) covering the years 1066, 1273 and 1170 are included under the topic Early Garnon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Garnon research.
+Another 163 words (12 lines of text) covering the years 1066, 1170 and 1273 are included under the topic Early Garnon History in all our PDF Extended History products and printed products wherever possible.

 Garnon Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Garnon, Garnons, Gernan, Gernon, Gernen, Garnham and many more.